Last Updated on August 6, 2023

-Check out these unassuming plants/ natural remedies that may be growing in YOUR yard right now!
+Check out these herbal remedies that may be growing in YOUR yard right now!

-1. Natural Remedies in Your Yard: Lemon Balm
+1. Herbal Remedies from the Garden: Lemon Balm

 To make sleep-promoting tea, I collect a small bowl of fresh leaves and steep them in a large teapot of boiling filtered water.
 (Read why you want to filter your water here.)
 This makes enough for two large mugs (or two nights’ worth of tea).
 I drink a mug a couple hours before bed, and it seems to help me sleep more soundly.